Schadrack10/Go_tuts/README.md

 func updateValue (y map[string]float64){ //code}

+//We could also delete data from a map var mapVar =  map[string]float64{"amount":23.78,"deposited":22.32}
+delete(mapVar,"deposited")

+//one of the ways to check the existance of a key in a map

 # By Pass value
 -Go is a by-passed value language , meaning it makes copies of values when passed into functions -When passing down a variable as a parameter in a function and attemtping to modify the variable , we only modify the copy and not the original variable